 - 1 Microfiber Cloth, 1 Cotton Cloth

 - Pure Silicone Spray or Pledge Furnature Polish

 - Cleaning Solution (We highly recommend Sunspace Vinyl Cleaner though solutions like soap & water, Murphy’s Oil Soap, and vinegar & water can be used as well.
 Do not use products containing abrasives, ammonia, or other chemicals as they can damage the vinyl.)

 Step 1: Start out by removing each window panel for easier access.
 Starting with the bottom vent, raise or lower the panel to release interlock from adjoining panel.
 Grasp the top of the panel with right hand.
 With both hands, slide panel to the left.
 Swing the panel out from the right side of the window frame See demonstration below for how to properly remove each panel.

 Step 2: Vacuum window frame to remove any leaves, dust, and dirt.

 Step 3: Wipe the remaining dirt away.
 Using your cleaning solution (mixed in a spray bottle) and a microfiber cloth, gently clean each frame and window panel.

 Step 4: Take a clean cotton cloth and your spray bottle to spray a small amount on each side of the 2 vertical tracks, wiping with the cloth to clean.

-If you are finding the vents to be somewhat difficult to operate, a small dash of the Silicone Spray or Pledge Furnature Polish can be added to the track for lubrication.
-A light, quick, dash or spray is usually all you need.
+If you are finding the vents to be somewhat difficult to operate, a small dash of the Silicone Spray or Pledge Furniture Polish can be added to the track for lubrication.
+A light, quick, dash, or spray is usually all you need.
 CAUTION not to over-lubricate, or the panels will not stay in place and this is difficult to reverse.

 Step 5: Reverse step 1 and replace each window panel, snapping each one back into place.
 Start with the panel closest to the screen and be sure to overlap each additional panel as you put them back into place.